SacDeNoeuds/extended-guide/guides/back-to-basics/1-what-is-a-feature.md

     When Mary removes Bob
     Then the list still contains Mary and Jack

+  Scenario: A team has maximum 100 members
+    Given the A-team has 98 random other team members When Mary adds Bob
+    Then Mary gets a "team is full" error

   # Access control
   Scenario: A non-admin cannot add a new team member
     When Bob or Jack adds a new team member